How To Lat Spread Like A Bodybuilder – Tips and Exercise Guide

 Step 2: Position yourself on the bench with your chest against the bench and your feet firmly planted on the ground.
 Allow your shoulder blades to spread apart, making sure that your back is straight and your head is in a neutral position.

 Step 3: Start the exercise by rowing the weights towards your side, keeping your elbows pointed at a 45-degree angle away from your torso.
-As you lift the weights, focus on squeezing your shoulder blades together at the top of the movement to engage the targeted muscles effectively.
+Lift the weights and focus on squeezing your shoulder blades together at the top of the movement.
+This engages the targeted muscles effectively.

 Step 4: Lower the weights back down slowly and under control to the starting position, making sure to maintain proper form throughout the exercise.
-If necessary, use wrist straps to reinforce your grip and avoid hand fatigue that may hinder your performance.
+If necessary, use wrist straps to reinforce your grip.
+They can help avoid hand fatigue that may hinder your performance.

 4. Kelso Shrug